open-papyrus/docs/src/introduction.md

 The compiler provided by Bethesda with the Creation Kit does the minimum amount of work required to produce an output.
 The CK compiler allows code with bugs to compile and does not optimize the code for better performance.

 This project aims to create a modern Papyrus compiler for a better development experience and better runtime performance by creating meaningful diagnostics and applying optimizations.

+## Using this Wiki

+This clean interface is provided by [mdBook](https://rust-lang.github.io/mdBook/).
+The left panel allows you to navigate to any post.
+Greyed out links are pages that have not been created yet.

+This Wiki is hosted on [GitHub](https://github.com/open-papyrus/docs) and every page can be edited by pressing the edit button in the top right corner.
+Please make sure to read the [contributing guide](https://github.com/open-papyrus/docs/blob/master/CONTRIBUTING.md) in the repository before making a change.